mediaarchivisttools/CompleteARR/README.md

 - Content you are explicitly licensed to download or own

 **You are responsible for:**
-- Ensuring your setup complies with local laws
+- Ensuring your setup complies with your local laws
 - Respecting terms of service for any services you use
 - Only using CompleteARR with content you have rights to